 - View the latest casualty statistics summary (2015 data)

-- View historic casualty data by district area and transport mode
+- View historic five year casualty data by district area and transport mode

 - View detailed collision & casualty statistics in the latest Annual Report